-- As part of the Atlantic coast Unusual Mortality Event investigation, FWC collaborated with the U.S. Geological Survey (USGS) to conduct health assessments, track manatees with satellite-linked GPS tags, and evaluate submerged aquatic vegetation used by tagged manatees in the northern Indian River Lagoon.
-FWC continued its collaboration with USGS and Clearwater Marine Aquarium Research Institute to track experienced rehabilitated manatees with GPS tags along the east coast after their release from facilities.
-Manatee movement data in relation to environmental information is providing insights into manatee behavioral response to seagrass loss. - FWC initiated work on a NOAA-funded actionable science grant for a project entitled, "Creating Secure Warm-water Habitat Networks for Manatees along Florida's Gulf Coast: Developing a Vision, Identifying Gaps, and Prioritizing Restoration Sites."
-The goal of this interdivisional and interagency project (including USFWS and USGS) is for state and federal managers and researchers to jointly develop plans to identify and address the highest research priorities to meet management needs regarding the restoration, enhancement, creation, or protection of warm-water habitats for manatees. - Manatee distribution and abundance in Salt Creek, which is the outflow from Warm Mineral Springs, was investigated in relation to ambient temperature during winter using ground surveys.
-Continuous monitoring of water temperatures and tidally-influenced water levels within the creek provide a baseline for future comparison to the system after restoration. - Monitoring of manatee use of manmade passive thermal basins near Port of the Islands, as well as at nearby warm-water sites, continued during winter 2021-22.
+- As part of the Atlantic coast Unusual Mortality Event investigation, FWC again collaborated with the U.S. Geological Survey (USGS) to tag and track manatees with satellite-linked GPS tags, and to evaluate submerged aquatic vegetation used by tagged manatees in the northern Indian River Lagoon.
+A team of scientists and veterinarians from FWC, USGS, University of Florida, and other partners assessed the health and body condition of each animal to further understand the health of the wild population. - FWC continued its collaboration with USGS and Clearwater Marine Aquarium Research Institute to help track experienced rehabilitated manatees with GPS tags along the east coast after their release from facilities.
+Manatee movement data in relation to environmental information is providing insights into manatee behavioral response to seagrass loss and to the winter supplemental feeding trial. - FWC made considerable progress on a NOAA-funded actionable science grant for a project entitled, "Creating Secure Warm-water Habitat Networks for Manatees along Florida's Gulf Coast: Developing a Vision, Identifying Gaps, and Prioritizing Restoration Sites."
+The goal of this interdivisional and interagency project (including U.S. Fish and Wildlife Service) is for state and federal managers and researchers to jointly develop plans to identify and address the highest research priorities to meet management needs regarding the restoration, enhancement, creation, or protection of warm-water habitats for manatees. - Manatee distribution and abundance in Salt Creek, which is the outflow from Warm Mineral Springs, was investigated in relation to ambient temperature during winter using ground surveys.
+Continuous monitoring of water temperatures and tidally-influenced water levels within the creek provide a baseline for future comparison to the system after restoration, which should be completed in 2023. - Monitoring of manatee use of manmade passive thermal basins near Port of the Islands, as well as at nearby warm-water sites, continued during winter 2022-23.
 High-resolution video acquired with an unmanned aerial system was used to map manatee distribution and to estimate abundance during mid-winter cold periods at aggregation sites by accounting for imperfect detection with an innovative sight-resight method.
-This will provide insights into the effects of restoration and mitigation projects on manatee use of regional warm-water refugia. - FWC monitored water temperatures during the winter with temperature data recorders placed at many warm-water habitats and associated ambient sites throughout much of the manatees' winter range.
-Several passive thermal sites (e.g., dredged basins or canals) were investigated for their potential to provide sufficient warmth to sustain manatees through cold winter periods. - Multiple FWRI staff contributed to four chapters on sirenian foraging, diving, movement behavior, and effects of climate change for a book on Ethology and Behavioral Ecology of
+This will provide insights into manatee response to the creation of a new warm-water refuge once the traditionally used site disappears due to hydrologic restoration. - FWC monitored water temperatures during the winter with temperature data recorders placed at many warm-water habitats and associated ambient sites throughout much of the manatees' winter range.
+Several passive thermal sites (e.g., dredged basins or canals)

+were investigated for their potential to provide sufficient warmth to sustain manatees through cold winter periods.